14 Mar 2025, 09:30

 Key background

 • Since the October 2023 parliamentary elections, Poland has been led by a broad, pro-European centre left to centre right coalition.
 The government, headed by former European Council president Donald Tusk, is made up of Tusk’s Civic Coalition (30.7%), the Third Way alliance (14.4%) and the Left alliance (8.6%).
 It has pledged to accelerate the country’s energy transition.
-However, over nine months later it still has not delivered much in terms of legislation or new initiatives.
-A partial update to the National Energy and Climate Plan (mandated by the EU) has been presented.
-The full version has been presented for public consultations lasting until 15 November and is expected to be approved by the end of this year.
+However, almost a year later it still has not delivered much in terms of legislation or new initiatives.
+A partial update to the National Energy and Climate Plan (mandated by the EU) has been presented and was the subject of public consultation.
+Although climate-focused NGOs welcomed the release of the plan, they criticised Poland’s hesitance to choose a more ambitious reform path in an open letter to the climate ministry.
+Even though Poland is months late with the update, the government says it’s still working on the final version and will finish it in the second quarter of 2025.

 Graph shows Poland's greenhouse gas emissions by sector from 1990-2021.
 Graph: CLEW.